Rjsloan17/aLGN-product-case-study/index.md

 - required experience
 - application priority

-This process can be time-consuming and inconsistent, especially when information is fragmented across job boards, emails, and company career sites.
+This process can be time-consuming and inconsistent, especially when job information is scattered across job boards, email, and employer sites.

 ---